Orange Wine Movement – White Wine Made As Red

-Clearly I am a big fan of orange wines and the feeling I get when I have a chance to stop and just enjoy the wine to the fullest.
-It isn't a style that everyone likes or thinks as a good direction.
-Grape characteristics are hidden and many authors agree on the fact that the terroir isn't detectable, so in the simplest way, orange could be produced anywhere (in theory).
+Clearly, I am a big fan of orange wines and of the feeling I get when I have a chance to stop and just enjoy the wine to the fullest.
+It isn’t a style that everyone likes or thinks of as a good direction.
+Grape characteristics are hidden and many authors agree on the fact that the terroir isn’t detectable, so in the simplest way, orange could be produced anywhere (in theory).

-Truth should be somewhere in between, and winemakers need to use a lot of skills to produce this type of wine, but I invite you to try and find out what are your emotions about orange wines.
+Truth should be somewhere in between, and winemakers need to use a lot of skills to produce this type of wine, but I invite you to try it and find out what are your emotions about orange wines.

 Did you like the story at Wine&More?
 Share it with your friends, like, comment and earn discounts with Your loyalty program!